rimaz523/marketplace-dotnet-api/README.md

 - Clone the project locally
 - Ensure startup project is set to WebApi
 - Run using kestrel or IIS on visual studio or and IDE of your choice.

+## Developer Instructions

+#### Code Formatting
+- Code-style rules have been defined in editorconfig files in each project
+- To format your code, either run `dotnet format` in the root dir OR run Code Analysis and Cleanup in Visual Studio IDE.
+- Code format checks have been implemented in the CI/CD pipeline to ensure code that is merged from a PR is conforming to all the code-style rules in editorconfig.
+- For more information see: https://dev.azure.com/rimazmohommed523/Marketplace/_wiki/wikis/Marketplace.wiki/36/Code-Formatting